-Research and Analysis by Jody Schimmel Hyde
+Research & Analysis by Jody Schimmel Hyde

 Social Security Administration Payments to State Vocational Rehabilitation Agencies for Disability Program Beneficiaries Who Work: Evidence from Linked Administrative Data